 Making adjustments to support your staff at work

 Guide for line managers: what can you do to help a team member returning to work?

-- The Samaritans also provide information on the effects of coronavirus (COVID-19) on mental health, you can call the Samaritans 24 hours a day, seven days a week, on 116 123.
+- The Samaritans – provides a range of information on the effects of coronavirus on mental health.
+You can call the Samaritans 24 hours a day, seven days a week, on 116 123.

-- You can phone Breathing Space for advice and support on 0800 83 85 87.
-You can visit the Breathing Space website for some tips on staying connected and other information.
+- Breathing Space – offers advice and support confidentially on 0800 83 85 87 and the website contains tips on staying connected and other information.